 Students will work out of the Automobile Live Shop while honing their skills in maintaining, repairing, and troubleshooting automobiles, and experience actual conditions that a technician faces each day in the automotive industry.

-In the Automotive Mechanic Engine Performances course, students will address the actual engine drivability problems incurred with today’s complex computerized vehicles.
+In the Automotive Mechanic Engine Performances course, students will address the current engine drivability problems incurred with today’s complex computerized vehicles.
 The introduction to diagnostic procedures and the use of oscilloscopes, diagnostic scan tools and multi meters are thoroughly addressed.
-Students perform hands-on activities on live engines which are used to troubleshoot and diagnose computer and performance related problems.
+Students perform hands-on activities on live engines which are used to troubleshoot and diagnose computer and performance-related problems.
 A Snap-on Solus Ultra Scanner course which culminates in students receiving an industry recognized certification is achieved through the use of the latest Snap-on diagnostic equipment.
-Language Arts skills are emphasized through the use of project based learning.
-Interdisciplinary projects utilizing the computer, internet, Microsoft word, and PowerPoint reinforce these skills.
+Language Arts skills are emphasized through the use of project-based learning.
+Interdisciplinary projects utilizing the computer, internet, Microsoft Word, and PowerPoint reinforce these skills.

 Student ASE Certifications